dgatf/PicoMSO/README.md

 # PicoMSO

-PicoMSO is an RP2040/RP2350-based mixed-signal instrument that combines a hardware-triggered logic analyzer and oscilloscope into a single firmware and libsigrok-compatible device.
+PicoMSO is a **high-performance mixed-signal instrument** based on RP2040/RP2350, combining a hardware-triggered logic analyzer and oscilloscope into a single firmware and libsigrok-compatible device.

-It enables **synchronized digital and analog capture** with deterministic, hardware-level triggering using PIO and DMA.
+It enables **synchronized digital and analog capture** with fully deterministic, hardware-level triggering using PIO and DMA.

 ---